Reason4Rec: Deliberative User Preference Alignment of Large Language Models for Recommendation: INTRODUCTION

 \section{INTRODUCTION}

-Large Language Models are increasingly utilized and aligned with recommendation task through supervised fine-tuning~\cite{TallRec,Binllm,bigRec} or direct preference optimization~\cite{SDPO} for predicting the user feedback.
-Although these recommendation LLMs (RecLLMs) generally achieve performance gains in different scenarios~\cite{DBLP:journals/www/WuZQWGSQZZLXC24, DBLP:conf/www/WangTHYLZZPW24, DBLP:journals/corr/abs-2410-19744}, they can still fail in some complex cases, resulting in valueless even disappointing recommendations.
-For instance, a RecLLM would present a video on vanilla attention mechanisms to a user who has watched several videos on self-attention and its enhanced variants.
+Large Language Models are increasingly utilized to align with recommendation tasks through supervised fine-tuning~\cite{TallRec,Binllm,bigRec} or direct preference optimization~\cite{SDPO}.
+Although these recommendation LLMs (RecLLMs) generally achieve performance gains in different scenarios~\cite{DBLP:journals/www/WuZQWGSQZZLXC24, DBLP:conf/www/WangTHYLZZPW24, DBLP:journals/corr/abs-2410-19744}, they still fail in some complex cases, resulting in valueless and even disappointing recommendations.
+For instance, a RecLLM might recommend a vanilla‐attention tutorial to a senior Ph.D. who has already viewed LLaMA videos---relying solely on content relevance while disregarding that the senior Ph.D. already possesses the requisite knowledge.

 Recent insights from OpenAI regarding the limitations of general LLMs~\cite{deliberative_alignment} suggest that failures of current RecLLMs come from their alignment objective, \ie optimizing the LLM to directly generate user feedback given the user history and candidate item.
 This pattern-based learning makes the model susceptible to data biases~\cite{DecodingMatters} and spurious correlations~\cite{yangzhang23,Xiangnan23}, hindering their ability to generalize to low-frequency or cold-start items.
-Moreover, this label-oriented optimization objective pushes the LLM to make prediction instantly, discouraging thorough reasoning about user preferences.
+Moreover, this label-oriented optimization objective pushes the LLM to make predictions instantly, discouraging thorough reasoning about user preferences.
 Consequently, it is crucial to investigate alternative alignment objectives for RecLLMs.